When Leicestershire Cares approached Hinckley & Rugby Building Society to become a member in January 2012 it turned out to be a perfect fit.

 One of the first Cares projects Society staff got involved with was Number Partners.
 Each week volunteers go into a local primary school to play maths-based board games with pupils.
 The children need a little extra support to gain confidence with maths or with participation, or both.

 Another of Leicestershire Cares’ Education Projects is Go for Reading.
-The Society provides a team of six staff who work one-to-one on reading skills with pupils at local schools Redmoor Academy and Hinckley Academy.
+The Society provides two members of staff who work one to one on reading skills with pupils at local secondary school, Hinckley Academy.
+One of these volunteers, Savings Manager Kerry McDonagh, received a Leicestershire Cares’ Golden Heart award in 2017 for her on-going participation in the scheme.

 The Society also regularly sends volunteers to help in local secondary schools, providing mock interviews for teenagers in readiness for further education or the world of work.
 These Interview Technique sessions are always enthusiastically delivered by the staff who volunteer their time.